MinecraftForge/MinecraftForge/docs/README.md

 # Singularity

-A unified mod loader for Minecraft that bridges Forge, NeoForge, Fabric, and Quilt ecosystems into a single, lightweight runtime.
+A unified mod loader for Minecraft that bridges singularity, NeoSingularity, Fabric, and Quilt ecosystems into a single, lightweight runtime.

 ## Overview

 Singularity eliminates the fragmentation of the Minecraft modding landscape.
-Instead of choosing between Forge, Fabric, Quilt, or NeoForge—or maintaining separate installations for each—Singularity runs all of them natively within a single, optimized environment.
+Instead of choosing between singularity, Fabric, Quilt, or NeoSingularity—or maintaining separate installations for each—Singularity runs all of them natively within a single, optimized environment.

-The loader prioritizes performance and compatibility, delivering the speed of Fabric with the feature parity of Forge, without sacrificing either.
+The loader prioritizes performance and compatibility, delivering the speed of Fabric with the feature parity of singularity, without sacrificing either.

 ## Features

-- **Cross-Ecosystem Compatibility**: Run Forge, NeoForge, Fabric, and Quilt mods simultaneously without conflicts or workarounds.
+- **Cross-Ecosystem Compatibility**: Run singularity, NeoSingularity, Fabric, and Quilt mods simultaneously without conflicts or workarounds.
 - **Lightweight Runtime**: Minimal overhead.
 Only what's necessary; nothing more.
 - **Native Support**: Mods load with their original APIs intact.
 No translation layers.
 No compromises.
 - **Performance First**: Optimized for speed.
 Faster boot times than traditional loaders.